Elf Owl is the smallest owl in the world. They have a relatively small

 Desert, where they use woodpecker holes in saguaro cacti for nesting.

-They also can be found in forested canyons areas.
+They also can be found in forested canyon areas.
 Due to their small

-size, they are incapable of hunting most vertebrates, insect feeding very
+size, they are incapable of hunting most vertebrates, feeding very

 heavily on insects, spiders, and scorpions.